 She nodded towards the teacher’s desktop with lots of trash, then shifted her look to the teacher himself.

 ‘One to three years, and children will absorb all of that tightly, they’ll be sure the disgusting it’s absolutely ok!
-It’s gonna be deeply penetrated into their mind and even their subconscious mind.
-And you’ll never be able to make your little followers unlearned, to withdraw them out of these bad habits., you got it?
+It’s gonna be deeply penetrated into young mind, and even to the subconscious.
+And you’ll never be able to make your little followers unlearned all of that, to withdraw them out of these bad habits., you got it?
 You great teacher, I’m asking you – haven’t you got it yet?’

 The headmistress flushed more, her face turned red just as a rotten tomato.